Bai Tu Long Bay Halong Bay

 Kayaking in Bai Tu Long

 - Swim/snorkel in Ban Chan Beach: It’s perfect to swim or snorkel among the hidden paradise concealed from the masses and still widely unknown.
 Let’s enjoy the sandy beach, put your feet up, and even set up your own BBQ party in Bai Tu Long Bay.

 - Explore Thien Canh Son Cave: The route leading to Thien Canh Son Cave is already unique and a little adventurous since it is set below a forest canopy and a stone cliff.
 The discovery at Thien Canh Son Cave offers an adventure to a mini-ancient civilization revived through the stalagmites and stalactites.
 You will not only listen to many legends and stories about the cave but also capture mesmerizing moments of Bai Tu Long Bay.

 Best time to visit Bai Tu Long Bay

 The dry season in Bai Tu Long Bay is between October and March, while the wet season occurs from April to September.
-The weather in Bai Tu Long Bay is similar to Halong Bay weather, you can check here for an overview of climate in Bai Tu Long.
+The weather in Bai Tu Long Bay is similar to Halong Bay weather, you can check here for an overview of the climate in Bai Tu Long.

 Sunset in Bai Tu Long Bay

-How to reach Bai Tu Long Bay
+How to get to Bai Tu Long Bay

 As being far away from Halong City, the locals usually travel by bus or car to Cai Rong Port, Van Don District, and board a high-speed boat at the harbor.
 It takes from 45 to 90 minutes to reach Bai Tu Long Bay.